zeligmax/Wheels_On_Motion_Windows/README.md

 ---

 ## 🖥️ Installation
 1. Download or clone this repository.
+You can download it from the [Releases section](https://github.com/zeligmax/Wheels_On_Motion_Windows/releases/tag/v2.0.0)
 2. Install the required dependencies:
    ```bash
    pip install -r requirements.txt